On This Page

 Skadarlija Bohemian Quarter

 Belgrade's Montmartre—cobblestone pedestrian lane lined with traditional kafanas (restaurants) offering live Balkan music nightly.
-Free to walk, dining expensive (RSD 2,500-4,500/~$23–$41 per person with drinks).
+Free to walk, dining expensive (around $25–$45 per person with drinks).
 Try Tri Šešira (Three Hats) or Dva Jelena for ćevapi, pljeskavica, and rakija shots.
 Musicians play tamburica and sing Serbian songs.
 Touristy but authentic atmosphere.
-Best evening (8pm+) when music starts.
+Best evening (20:00+) when music starts.
 Reserve weekend tables.

 Savamala Street Art District

 Former industrial area transformed into creative hub with massive murals, galleries, hipster bars, and clubs.
 Free to explore.
-KC Grad cultural center hosts exhibitions and concerts.
-Clubs like Mikser House and SFUB (Studentski Kulturni Centar) offer alternative nightlife.
+KC Grad and SKC (Studentski Kulturni Centar) cultural centers host exhibitions and concerts.
+The neighborhood's club scene is evolving—many splavs were removed/relocated starting in 2024.
 Gritty but gentrifying—some areas sketchy late night.
 Best Saturday afternoon for galleries and cafés, or late Friday/Saturday for underground clubs.

 Serbian Nightlife